-Inspired from all the above mentioned works, in this article we study $(p,q)$-Laplacian problem involving singular nonlinearity.
+Inspired by the above mentioned works, we study in this paper $(p,q)$-Laplacian problem involving singular nonlinearity.
 Following the approach of \cite{haitao}, which uses Perron's method to obtain a weak solution of singular problem between a sub and super solution, we prove global (for all $\la, \ba$) existence result for $(P_\la)$.
-Using Stampacchia's truncation argument and Moser iteration technique for $(p,q)$-Laplacian problem we prove weak solutions of $(P_\la)$ are in $L^\infty(\Om)$ and using results of \cite[Theorem 1]{He} we show the following regularity theorem. \begin{Theorem} Each weak solution $u$ of problem $(P_\la)$ belongs to $L^\infty(\Om)\cap C^{1,s}_\text{loc}(\Om)$, for some $s\in(0,1)$.
-Moreover, there exists $\e_\la>0$ such that $u\ge\e_\la\hat{\phi}$ in $\Om$. \end{Theorem} To prove our existence results, we use Nehari manifold technique to obtain minimizers of the energy functional associated to $(P_\la)$ over some subsets of the Nehari manifold.
+Using Stampacchia's truncation argument and Moser iteration technique for $(p,q)$-Laplacian problem we prove that the weak solutions of $(P_\la)$ are in $L^\infty(\Om)$ and applying some properties established in \cite[Theorem 1]{He} we show the following regularity theorem. \begin{Theorem} Each weak solution $u$ of problem $(P_\la)$ belongs to $L^\infty(\Om)\cap C^{1,s}_\text{loc}(\Om)$, for some $s\in(0,1)$.
+Moreover, there exists $\e_\la>0$ such that $u\ge\e_\la\hat{\phi}$ in $\Om$. \end{Theorem} To prove our existence results, we use the Nehari manifold technique to obtain minimizers of the energy functional associated to $(P_\la)$ over some subsets of the Nehari manifold.
 First we prove that these minimizers are in fact weak solutions of $(P_\la)$.
-Furthermore, by analyzing the the energy levels and and identifying the first critical level we prove multiplicity results for the critical case for all $q<p\le p^*$ by choosing $\ba$ small.
-We also show these results that when $\ba>0$ and $p\in(2n/(n+2),3)$.
+Furthermore, by analyzing the energy levels and identifying the first critical level we prove multiplicity results for the critical case for all $q<p\le p^*$ by choosing $\ba$ small.
+We also establish these results if $\ba>0$ and $p\in(2n/(n+2),3)$.